By Finnigan Wa Simbeye

 Dewji who targets to more than double MeTL's annual revenue to 5bn US dollars by 2018, found the company with a turnover of only 26 million US dollars when he took over as CEO from his father, Gulam Dewji.

 The young Dewji found MeTL mainly as a commodities buyer and exporter with less than ten subsidiary companies which he has successfully increased to over 30 today, many of which are manufacturing finished goods.
-"Since taking over as CEO, my vision has been to transform the group into a manufacturing giant in Africa and already our products are selling in Burundi, Ethiopia, Malawi, Mozambique, South Sudan and Zambia among others," he noted.
+"Since taking over as CEO, my vision has been to transform the group into a manufacturing giant in Africa and already our products are selling in Burundi, Ethiopia, Malawi, Mozambique and Zambia among others," he noted.

 Among MeTL's notable brands include Mo Cola soft drinks, Masafi mineral water, Safi sunflower cooking oil and Kosha soap which are necessities for local families on a daily basis.
 "We pride ourselves as the people's brand because our products are direct needs of ordinary people," the MeTL CEO noted.